sagemathinc/cocalc/notes/final_push.md

 - [x] (0:20?)
 (0:05) clicking on an open file pill, then the search, makes it so it won't scroll vertically.
 - [x] (1:00?)
 (0:32) project search -- add a clear button "The search box has no "clear" button, e.g. a circled X, right next to it to clear it." -- suggested by Harald Schilly
 - [x] (0:10?)
 (0:04) cursor should be pointer over entire file/directory box.

-- [ ] (2:00?) make it so foo?[enter] works.

-- [ ] (0:45?)
-If I manually click the close-X on all open tabs in a project, I end up at a white and empty page.
-That's "logical", but it would be more user-friendly if it opens up the "recent" tab (or maybe "files", but i think recent is slightly better)

-- [ ] (0:45?)
+- [x] (0:45?)
 (0:30) what's also annoying is this "do you really want to leave" confirmation when I close firefox.
 I suggest, that you only show it iff there is more than one unsaved worksheet.
 If all of them are saved, it's not an issue, right?-- Harald Schilly;Eenable it if some sync is failing for a file.
+- [x] (0:45?)
+(1:00) If I manually click the close-X on all open tabs in a project, I end up at a white and empty page.
+That's "logical", but it would be more user-friendly if it opens up the "recent" tab (or maybe "files", but i think recent is slightly better); also addressed some other issues involving closing tabs and which one gets auto-selected next.

+- [ ] (1:00?) make it so foo?[enter] works.

+- [ ] (0:30?) another release

 - [ ] (1:00?) interact dropdown + firefox = bad -- https://mail.google.com/mail/u/0/?shva=1#search/sage-cloud/13f8df6166275c26
         @interact